ambershark-mike/sharklog/README.md

 Run MSBuild capable cmd, i.e. c:\program files (x86)\Microsoft Visual C++ Build Tools\Visual C++ 2015 MSBuild Command Prompt.

 Note: To get this I installed the build tools only (no visual studio) with chocolatey command "choco install vcbuildtools" see sharklog/provision/packages.bat.

+**Linking Type /MT or /MD**: The default for the library is /MD and /MDd for debug.
+If you want to use /MT or /MTd you need to pass `-DVS_LINK_MT=1` to cmake.
+This may be required for Google Test depending on which type of libraries you built for GTest.

+**Google Test**: To point cmake at your google test install you need to specify the root path to cmake like so `-DGTEST_ROOT="C:\path\to\googletest"`.
+Make sure that inside that path is the *include* and *lib* directories.

 ~~~~~~~~~~~~~~~~~~~~~~~
 > mkdir sharklog-build
 > cd sharklog-build